nigel-otieno/RPI_Plane-test/README.md

   - sudo apt-get install python3-pygame

 ## *TROUBLESHOOTING

-  - There was a learning curve for implementing Joans PIGPIO due to a lack of knowledge on how PWM can be used to change frequencies to activating the Electronic Speed Controller(ESC)
+  - There was a learning curve for implementing Joans PIGPIO due to a lack of knowledge on how PWM can be used to change frequencies when activating the Electronic Speed Controller(ESC)
-  - Using a lower Kv motor with a larger prop fixed my issue of weighing down the plane
+  - Using a lower Kv motor with a larger prop fixed my issue of weight distribution by increasing more thrust to the motor
+  - Implementing Joans PIGPIO library to accurately set and control the brushless motors esc via Pulse Width Modulation(PWM) was not as efficient using the set_PWM_dutycycle class.
+However, using the set_servo_pulsewidth class made initializing my esc much easier.